-- 57B.(1) Sections 98 to 100 apply to a candidate GOC associate or associate subsidiary, with all necessary changes and any changes prescribed by regulation, as if it were a statutory GOC. - (2) Section 168 applies to a candidate GOC associate or associate subsidiary, with all necessary changes and any changes prescribed by regulation, as if it were a GOC and its interim board of directors were its board of directors. - (3) Schedule 1 applies to a candidate GOC associate or associate subsidiary, with all necessary changes and any changes prescribed by regulation, as if it were a statutory GOC and its interim board of directors were its board of directors. - (4) Schedule 2 applies to a candidate GOC associate, with all necessary changes and any changes prescribed by regulation, as if it were a statutory GOC and its interim board of directors were its board of directors. - (5) Schedule 2 applies to an associate subsidiary, with all necessary changes, and any changes prescribed by regulation and the change set out in subsection (6), as if it were a statutory GOC and its interim board of directors were its board of directors. - (6) For an associate subsidiary, schedule 2, section 1 (Appointment of chief executive officer) is changed as follows-
+57B.(1) Sections 98 to 100 apply to a candidate GOC associate or associate subsidiary, with all necessary changes, as if it were a statutory GOC.

+(2) Section 168 applies to a candidate GOC associate or associate subsidiary, with all necessary changes, as if it were a GOC and its interim board of directors were its board of directors.

+(3) Schedule 1 applies to a candidate GOC associate or associate subsidiary, with all necessary changes, as if it were a statutory GOC and its interim board of directors were its board of directors.

+(4) Schedule 2 applies to a candidate GOC associate, with all necessary changes, as if it were a statutory GOC and its interim board of directors were its board of directors.

+(5) Schedule 2 applies to an associate subsidiary, with all necessary changes and the change set out in subsection (6), as if it were a statutory GOC and its interim board of directors were its board of directors.

+(6) For an associate subsidiary, schedule 2, section 1 (Appointment of chief executive officer) is changed as follows-